Searching for your birth parents?

 While that is a possibility, you need to make sure the name on your birth or baptismal is actually your parent’s, because sometimes a close relative or stepfather's name is used on these records.
 Also, some regions do not disclose birth details for adoptees.

-After you sign up, we ask you ten simple questions.
-The answers you give to these questions will be instantly compared with more than 736,001 profiles, giving you a report of how many profiles match your responses and to what extent.
+During your registration we ask you ten simple questions.
+The answers you give to these questions will be instantly compared with more than 1,038,594 profiles, giving you a report of how many profiles match your responses and to what extent.
 Our advanced search algorithms, applied to the world's largest Adoption Registry, give you amazing odds for finding your parents.